It’s no secret that market segmentation can increase the engagement rates of emails, blog posts, and sales pages.

 At KyLeads, we can’t afford to throw our marketing dollars away without seeing some sort of return.
 I’m sure you feel the same way.

-Enter customer segmentation and why it’s no longer optional.
+Enter market segmentation and why it’s no longer optional.

 There are many benefits.
 I’ll touch on three.